-When you start growing your network of powerbank sharing stations you quickly realise that bars are among the absolute best places to place a station.
+When you start growing your network of powerbank sharing stations you quickly realize that bars are among the absolute best places to place a station.
 A 6-slot or a 12-slot powerbank station is perfect for a small to medium-sized bar.
 The reason is simple.

 A bar in Stockholm with a powerbank sharing station

 When we were growing our network in Sweden, one of the first places we approached to place a station was Crazy Horse, a popular bar in central Stockholm.
 The above scene was an all too familiar example for Aman at Crazy Horse: